International Adoption Process: FAQs

-- Don't acquire automatic citizenship upon entry to the U.S., but instead become permanent residents;
+- Don't acquire automatic citizenship upon entry to the U.S., but instead become permanent residents,

-- Will automatically receive a permanent resident card (green card); and
+- Will automatically receive a permanent resident card (green card), and

-Children with IR-2 visas that are:
+Children with IR-2 visas who are:

-- Over 18 become permanent residents and receive a green card.
+- Over 18 become permanent residents and receive a green card

 Children with IR-2 visas who didn't automatically acquire U.S. citizenship can apply for naturalization when eligible.